A Kinder “Time-Out” That Really Works

-The time-out has been a popular discipline method in the attention deficit disorder (ADHD or ADD) community.
+The time-out has been a popular discipline method in the ADHD parenting community.
 One best-selling book (and accompanying video) tells parents of ADHD-labeled kids to count “1…2…3…,” and if the child hasn’t complied with the parent’s command during the count, he or she must go to the time-out area for five minutes.

 How Offering Children Choices Improves Time-Outs

 Child discipline expert Jane Nelsen, Ed.D., counsels parents to tell kids that it can be helpful to have a place where they can go when they feel upset or out of control.
 In their designated spot, they can do things to make themselves feel better, or to put themselves in a state of mind that will allow them to face the problem in a constructive manner.

 Nelsen suggests that the children be the ones to decide when they need to go to a time-out area.
 She even recommends that parents get a timer and have children set it to the amount of time they need to get themselves together.
 Places to go for time-outs could be anywhere: a bedroom, a special chair, or a bench on the school playground.
 If children associate the words “time-out” with punishment, rename the space: Call it the thinking corner, quiet space, home base, energy place, or chill-out spot.
 In this space, children begin to see the area as a place for renewal, not a place for feeling bad about themselves.

 To those skeptical about the positive time-out, Nelsen insists that it can work if parents give the tactic enough time (three to six weeks), and if they adopt a positive attitude of encouragement and respect for their child.
 “Where did we ever get the crazy idea,” Nelsen writes, “that to make children do better, we must first make them feel worse?”
 A positive time-out gives kids a way to get a grip on their own behavior, and allows them to take a role in becoming capable people.